 Decision making in the manner of Friends is a spiritual process, centered in the belief that God is present, available to the meeting through each of its members.
-Our monthly business meeting is called the Meeting for Business With Attention to Spirit because it is conducted in an atmosphere of worship with openness to the leading of the Spirit.
+Our monthly business meeting is called the Meeting for Business in the Spirit of Worship because it is conducted in an atmosphere of worship with openness to the leading of the Spirit.
 As explained in the Faith and Practice of Philadelphia Yearly Meeting (1997):

 “Friends’ decision-making is rooted in the spiritual oneness of a religious community.
 We reject majority rule for the higher goal of reaching decisions in unity, through distinctive attitudes developed by Friends over the centuries.
 Our process is democratic in the sense that everyone is encouraged to participate.
 However, it also goes beyond democracy in that it does not rely solely on human will or ability.
 Participants are expected to put aside personal desires and allow themselves to be led by a Guide beyond the self.”